tcox5698/rails-docker-dollop/DOCKER_README.md

 ### Run a simple bash command in container

     `./host_scripts/docker_run.sh <arg>`

 ### Start Rails manually

 1. Access bash command line on rails app instance

     `./host_scripts/docker_bash.sh`

+1. Bundle install

+    `bundle install`

 1. Start rails server and bind to ip correctly

     `rails s -b 0.0.0.0`

+### Testing

+rspec should just work

+Cucumber has to be initialized in the context of rails

+    `rails generate cucumber:install`

+But the Dockerfile should have set up the PhantomJS headless browser simulator.

 ### Manually Access the Web App